 It was Don Kardong who said after the ’76 Olympics that he wanted to find a job that would allow him to continue to train at a high level, and so he got a job teaching.

 He wondered why his mileage fell to 20 miles a week.

 * * *

-The day before the ’76 men’s marathon Olympic Trials, I sat in a meeting room in race headquarters in Eugene, and was not introduced to the men on either side of me until this impromptu gathering was over.
+The day before the ’76 men’s Olympic Trials marathon, I sat in a meeting room in race headquarters in Eugene.
+I was not introduced to the men on either side of me until this impromptu gathering was over.

 A fairly animated discussion took place: with Frank Shorter and Billy Rodgers heavy favorites for the first two spots on the Olympic team, who would take the third?
 It took a long time to get a word in, but finally I said, “Don Kardong,” and they all turned and looked at me.

 “Because he has the best balance of distance strength and track speed in the field.
 If he’s close to third at 20 miles, watch out.”

 That got interested nods and murmurs of, “OK, we’ll watch for him, too.”